Last Updated: 7/10/20 | July 10th, 2020

 South Africa is the first country I’ve visited where the locals have repeatedly told me that muggings and violent crime are a big problem.
 According to those I’ve spoken with, they’re also on the rise.

 The statistics back this up.
-South Africa has the 9th highest rate of intentional homicide in the world.
+South Africa has one of the highest rates of intentional homicide in the world.
 Rape is also a large issue in the country.

-While this may seem off-putting, keep in mind that the USA has the 6th highest death toll when it comes to intentional homicide and that the homicide rate in a city like Cape Town is on par with US cities like Baltimore and St. Louis.
+While this may seem off-putting, keep in mind that the homicide rate in a city like Cape Town is on par with US cities like Baltimore and St. Louis.

-For comparison, the 5 cities in the world with the highest homicide rates are all in Mexico — yet Americans still flock there every year on vacation.
+For comparison, all of the top 5 cities in the world with the highest homicide rates are in Mexico — yet Americans still flock there every year on vacation.

-Moreover, the homicide rate has gone down since apartheid ended, and there have been fewer murders in Cape Town’s five safest neighborhoods, where tourists tend to flock.
+Moreover, the homicide rate has gone down since apartheid ended, and there have been fewer murders in Cape Town’s safest neighborhoods (V&A Waterfront, Camps Bay, Gardens, Sea Point, Green Point, and De Waterkant), where tourists tend to flock.
 It’s not a war zone — far from it.
 Most violent crime takes place between people who know each other in dangerous neighborhoods that tourists don’t tend to visit.

-As in many countries, tourist> in South Africa are the targets mainly of petty crime.
+As in many countries, tourists in South Africa are mainly the targets of petty crime.
+These are often crimes of opportunity as well.

 How to Stay Safe in South Africa